-Cryptography is an art that involves taking comprehensive information and tuning it to gibberish for secrecy, then decoding for it to be comprehensive.
+Cryptography is an art that involves taking comprehensive information and tuning it to gibberish for secrecy, then decoding it for it to be comprehensive.
 The art dates back to 1900 B.C.
-It wasn’t until the 19th century that it went beyond encryption to electromechanical devices.
+However, it wasn’t until the 19th century that it went beyond encryption to electromechanical devices.

-Cryptography advanced around the period of World War 2 with its extensive use as a weapon.
+Cryptography advanced around World War 2 with its extensive use as a weapon.
 It played a significant role in the war era in transmitting vital information used to synchronize attacks.

 Since then, there have been advancements in cryptography with more integration into the digital era for authentication, integrity, and data security.

 The Netherlands’ Crypto Museum is a one-of-a-kind initiative that tries to document cryptography history.
 It collects equipment and other cryptographic accessories used in the past.
 It is majorly a virtual place made accessible 24/7.

 Paul Reuvers and Marc Simmons are the founders of the museum.
 Their shared interest in cryptography history led them to create a website that serves as a digital museum to display equipment and give all relevant information regarding each item.

 The physical location is in the Netherlands and acts as a store for the items, only opening up for organized events and exhibitions.
 The museum has been a host to numerous occasions since its set up and continues to do so.
 The physical location holds the equipment and all other related findings with the hope of one day becoming a museum.